xonin-hush/Odin-Weather-App/README.md

 ![Webpack](https://img.shields.io/badge/webpack-%238DD6F9.svg?style=for-the-badge&logo=webpack&logoColor=black)
 ![NPM](https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white)
 ## Features
-- Ability to create Projects
+- Ability to Fetch data from weatherapi
-- Ability to create Todos inside a project
+- Ability to change Temperature units
-- Ability to Remove Todos
+- Ability to handle errors
-- All data will be stored in the local storage as a JSON file (you will not lose your data after refreshing)
 ## Things I got a better understanding of
-- Dom manipulation
+- Promises
-- Webpack bundler
+- Headers
-- Handling local storage
+-
 - JSON format
 - Some OOP Principles
 - Putting { once: true } at the end of eventListeners so you don't keep adding eventListeners on top of each other (would cause unwanted behavior)